Alope-Community/Competition_ITC_CMS-SanggarNusantara/README.md

 # CMS Sanggar Nusantara

-It is a project for Content Management System for Sanggar Nusantara Website.
+It is a project for Content Management System for Sanggar Nusantara Website.<br>
 For login to the cms, you can use this credential :
 ```bash
 email : admin@sanggar-nusantara.com